|A Guide for Nonprofit Organizations: Dissolution of Illinois Not for Profit Corporations -- Voluntary Dissolution||

 (d) If not all of the members entitled to vote on dissolution sign the Consent, written notice of the approval of dissolution must be promptly given to those members who were entitled to vote on dissolution but did not sign the Consent.

-(2) Approval by Members at a Member Meeting.
 If it is desirable to have the members vote on a dissolution proposal at a meeting, the procedures below should be followed:

 (a) The board of directors must adopt a resolution (i) proposing that the corporation be voluntarily dissolved, and (ii) directing that the dissolution proposal be submitted to a vote of the members entitled to vote on such matter.
 The resolution may, but need not, state whether or not the directors recommend that dissolution be approved.
+A sample board resolution proposing dissolution is attached at Appendix D.

-(b) Written notice of the members meeting (which may be an annual or special meeting) must note that one of the purposes of the meeting is to consider the corporation's voluntary dissolution.
+(b) Written notice of the members meeting (which may be an annual or special meeting) must note that one of the purposes of the meeting is to consider the not for profit corporation's voluntary dissolution.
 Such notice must be given at least 20 days and not more than 60 days in advance of the meeting date.
 (Note: if the time for notice of meeting in the Bylaws is within this range, but more limited, then the notice should be given within the range set forth in the Bylaws.)

 (c) At the meeting, if a quorum 4 is present, whether in person or by proxy 5, the dissolution proposal must be approved by two-thirds of the members present, unless the Bylaws specify a different number or percentage of member votes required to approve dissolution.
+A sample member resolution to dissolve is included in Appendix D.

 (d) To the extent the Articles or Bylaws of the corporation give certain or all members specific rights to receive assets distributable upon dissolution, or provide for assets to be distributed to other parties, any assets not otherwise distributable in accordance with the above procedures must be distributed in accordance with such Article or Bylaw provisions.